Kunchala Voravichitchaikul

 Kunchala Voravichitchaikul (กุลชลา วรวิจิตรชัยกุล; born 14 November 1984) is an internationally elite badminton player from Thailand.
 She competed at the 2006, 2010 and 2014 Asian Games.

 Kunchala Voravichitchaikul is a doubles specialist who is paired with Duanganong Aroonkesorn in women's doubles and Songphon Anugritayawon in mixed doubles.
 She is a veteran of one World Championship, the 2010 Paris Worlds where she failed to make the quarter-finals in both events.
 (She also entered the 2009 Hyderabad Worlds with Anugritayawon, but withdrew before competition began.)
 Her best tournament results so far are at the 2010 French Open where she won the women's doubles title with Aroonkesorn, and the 2009 Japan Open, where she and Anugritayawon won the mixed doubles title.
+She announced her retirement in 2015.